CUCyber/presentations/networking/firewall.md

 ### Guest

-* rules configure for computers that are guests on the network
+* Rules configure for computers that are guests on the network

 ### DMZ

-* does not have a way into the internal network
+* Does not have a way into the internal network
-* has the most strict rules (typically no traffic can leave unless specifically allowed)
+* Has the most strict rules (typically no traffic can leave unless specifically allowed)

 Note:
 * What are things you would put in a DMZ?